SUBSCRIBE TO OUR FREE NEWSLETTER

 But Shaker Aamer's allegations of mistreatment do not stop there.

 He says he was repeatedly abused in both Afghanistan and in Guantanamo.
-In one spell between 3 December 2011 and 27 January 2012, he claims to have been beaten up every day by guards dressed in black body armour.
+In one spell between 3 December 2011 and 27 January 2012, he claims to have been beaten up every day by guards dressed in black body armor.

 He has also spent much of his time in solidarity confinement and repeatedly took part in hunger strikes.

-You only have to watch the video of the musician Mos Def volunteering to be force fed to appreciate why:
+You only have to watch the video of the musician Mos Def volunteering to be force-fed to appreciate why:

-So whilst Amnesty will continue to campaign against the injustice of Guantanamo Bay, today I will raise a cup of coffee as Shaker Aamer tastes freedom.
+So, whilst Amnesty will continue to campaign against the injustice of Guantanamo Bay, today, I will raise a cup of coffee as Shaker Aamer tastes freedom.